-Fake NBA Championship Rings Found in LAX Customs Bust; Could Be Worth $560k
+Fake NBA Championship Rings Found in LAX Customs Bust; Could Be Worth $560K

 "Scammers take advantage of collectors and pro basketball fans desiring to obtain a piece of sports history," Carlos C. Martel, CBP director of field operations in L.A., told TMZ.
 "This seizure illustrates how CBP officers and import specialists protect not only trademarks, but most importantly, the American consumer."

 It's the second major bust involving championship rings this year.
-In April, the CBP announced it seized a 200-ring shipment from China, which was highlighted by New York Yankees World Series rings and Super Bowl rings for the New England Patriots and Philadelphia Eagles, potentially worth almost $12 million, per TMZ.
+In April, the CBP announced it seized a 177-ring shipment from China, highlighted by New York Yankees World Series rings and Super Bowl rings for the New England Patriots and Philadelphia Eagles.
+It was potentially worth almost $12 million, per TMZ.

-The title ring market is lucrative, with Los Angeles Lakers legend Kareem Abdul-Jabbar selling four of his six rings for a total of $1.23 million in a March auction.
+The title ring market is lucrative.
+Los Angeles Lakers legend Kareem Abdul-Jabbar sold four of his six rings for a total of $1.23 million in a March auction.

 Team USA Upset by France in FIBA Quarterfinals